spantaleev/matrix-docker-ansible-deploy/docs/maintenance-checking-services.md

 ansible-playbook -i inventory/hosts setup.yml --tags=self-check
 ```

-The shortcut command with `just` program is also available: `just run-tags self-check`.
+The shortcut command with `just` program is also available: `just run-tags self-check`

 If it's all green, everything is probably running correctly.